Back to blog

 Rotating Residential Proxies

-These are residential proxy services that automatically switch IP addresses upon each request or after a set amount of time or actions.
+Rotating proxies are residential proxy services that automatically switch IP addresses upon each request or after a set amount of time or actions.
 Users usually connect to an endpoint that performs all of these actions according to their settings – rotating residential proxies are closer to a service than a different proxy type.

 Rotating residential proxies are most frequently used in cases where maintaining the same identity is not important and ban rates are high.
-Public web data scraping, for example, is a common use case for these residential proxies.
+Public data web scraping, for example, is a common use case for these residential proxies.

 Static Residential Proxies